Learn how to get more involved with the ala kahakai trail association!

 He [or she] first cleared the path and then we younger ones followed.

-Mahalo nui loa to all of those who that came on our early morning hike at Weliweli on February 11, 2018!
-We are so grateful to have hosted such inspired and dedicated community members at this event.
-As Kamuela Plunkett shared with us towards the end of this hike, "Kuleana means responsibility, but it also means privilege".
-As a Hawaiian community, we are responsible for these trails.
-They exist for our benefit and use.
+As a Native Hawaiian Community, it is important to remember that the trails were created by our kupuna and thereby exist today for our benefit and use.
 This is one of many reasons why it is important that we constantly strive to protect and care for the trail systems here on Hawaiʻi Island.
-The trail was built and maintained by its people for generations.
+The trail was built and maintained by our people for generations.
 However, this responsibility is not a burden, it is a privilege.
 We often forget the trails in our every day lives, as they are hidden from plain sight.
 Nonetheless, every time we walk in the physical space that our kupuna lived and breathed, we are reminded of the privilege that we have been given.
 This is the kuleana that we at the Ala Kahakai Trail Association hope to reconnect and maintain the connections to for moʻopuna of those who came before us and never left.

 Keep Puako Beautiful beach clean up